 SQL Server on Linux: The HOW (Part 2 of 2)

-Also, the SQL Server team has pulled together many resources, developer tutorials, and tools to make it easy to get started – check out the SQL Server Blog for more details or you can try the preview today.
+Also, the SQL Server team has pulled together many resources, developer tutorials, and tools to make it easy to get started – check out the SQL Server Blog for more details today.
 Let us know what you think in the comments.